Deal-Breaker/Deal-Breaker/README.md

 - 👋 Hi, I’m @Deal-Breaker, also known as Wheatley!
-- 👀 I’m interested in web development, web design, and more !
+- 👀 I’m interested in web development and other fun stuff !
-- 🌱 I’m currently learning the very basics of html and css
+- 🌱 I’m currently learning the very basics of html, css, js, and python !
-- 💞️ I’m looking to collaborate on nothing at the moment !
-- 📫 How to reach me ...

 <!---
 Deal-Breaker/Deal-Breaker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.